bonsairobo/building-blocks/DESIGN.md

   - Even with only a couple bytes per voxel, we can still use up lots of memory on large voxel maps.
 The simplest way to save memory without changing the underlying array containers was to use compression inside of the `ChunkMap`.
-    To make this optional, we made `ChunkMap` take a new `ChunkStorage` type parameter.
+    To make this optional, we made `ChunkMap` take a new chunk storage type parameter that can implement `ChunkReadStorage` or `ChunkWriteStorage`.
     This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or an LRU-cache of chunks that can be compressed.
 - **Meshing**